kobber/Raspberry-Core/README.md

 - Braziers (Caverns and Chasms) start unlit.
 - World version is hidden.
 - Glow Goop (Naturalist) has its tooltip hidden.
+- Thief Hoods (Environmental) no longer generates on skeletons.

 ### Tweaks
 - Fishing Rods (Aquaculture 2) show their bait as a tooltip, and can hold up to a stack.
 Bait items can also be moved freely in and out of rods.